This keto pumpkin bread is truly a keeper- a moist and tender loaf that is topped with pumpkin seeds and takes minutes to prep!

 - Pumpkin seeds.
 To top the bread with before baking.

-How do you make keto pumpkin bread?
+How to make keto pumpkin bread

-Start by mixing your dry ingredients in a small bowl, then set it aside.
+Mix the dry: Start by mixing your dry ingredients in a small bowl, then set it aside.

-Transfer the batter into a loaf pan and sprinkle pumpkin seeds on top.
+Bake the bread: Transfer the batter into a loaf pan and sprinkle pumpkin seeds on top.
 Bake the bread until a skewer comes out clean, then remove it from the oven and allow the bread to cool in the pan completely.

 Tips to make the best recipe

-- I recommend covering your bread halfway through with tinfoil, to ensure the tops aren’t over brown.
+- I recommend covering your bread halfway through with tinfoil to ensure the tops aren’t over-brown.

 - Everyone’s ovens differ, so you may need to bake longer to ensure it is completely cooked.
 You will know your pumpkin bread is properly cooked when the center springs back slightly and a skewer comes out clean.